WilloIzCitron/imgToMsav/README.md

-# pngToMsav
+# imgToMsav
-convert png to another png
+convert some supported image into mindustry supported image map

 ## Developing and Running